aws-samples/amazon-eks-security-immersion-day/content/6-network-security/4-fully-private-cluster/index.en.md

 In this module, we would create a fully private EKS cluster and explore its private behaviour.
 The steps would be as follows.

 1. Create the Private EKS cluster
-2. Install the ALB Controller
+2. Install the AWS Load Balancer Controller
 3. Deploy 2048 Sample application in the cluster

 # Accessing a private only API Server